RnbWd/sinopia-docker/README.md

 ### CoreOS Service

-Example coreOS service that creates / restores backup on restart can be found [here]()
+Example coreOS service that creates / restores backup on restart can be found [here](https://github.com/RnbWd/sinopia-docker/blob/master/sinopia@.service)

+First, create a folder /var/sinopia in your coreos container.

+Next, I'd recommend starting the service once, updating the config.yaml manually, stopping the service, and then starting the service again.
+At this point the service should be synced - creating backups when fleetctl stops / starts (necessary for CoreOS updates).

 ## Links